stevejmorgan/DataLakeInADay/Lab1/Lab1.md

 ![NewLinkedSQL.png](images/NewLinkedSQL.png)

 Now fill in the name as SQLServer.
-Select IntegrationRuntime1 (the one you configured earlier).
-SQL01 is the server name of the SQL Server - this is the Windows network name not the name of the server in the Azure portal.
-The runtime uses this to contact the server on the network.
-The database name is "sales".
-Select Windows Authentication and type demogod and your password.
-Now click test to ensure this is working.
-Once successful, click Finish.
+Select IntegrationRuntime1 (the one you configured earlier) from the drop down list.
+Set the server name to SQL01 and the database name to sales.
+Next choose Windows Authentication as the authentication type, set the username to demogod and use your password for the password.
+Click Test connection to make sure everything is working correctly.

+The self hosted integration runtime installed on the seperate VM server is in the same vnet (representing our dummy corporate network) as SQL01 and we have previously registered the integration runtime in Azure Data Factory.
+Azure Data Factory then uses this registered integration runtime as a gateway into the coprorate vnet to enable connectivity between Azure services and our coporate hosted source SQL Server SQL01.

+Now click Finish to add the SqlServer linked service to Azure Data Factory.

 ![NewLinkedSQL2.png](images/NewLinkedSQL2.png)